nv-morpheus/Morpheus/docs/source/getting_started.md

                                   False]
 ```

-Several examples on using the Morpheus CLI can be found at [`basics/examples.rst`](./basics/examples.rst).
+Several examples on using the Morpheus CLI can be found in the [Basic Usage](./examples/basic_usage/README.md) guide along with the other [Morpheus Examples](./examples.md).

 #### CLI Stage Configuration